Leiland-James Corkill case: Laura Castle jailed for murder

 'Lack of candour'

-Cumbria County Council were aware of the bonding issues but not that she was using physical chastisement, which she had agreed with social workers not to do, with no marks or bruises seen on the boy, the court heard.
+Cumbria County Council was aware of the bonding issues but not that Castle was using physical chastisement, with no marks or bruises seen on the boy, the court heard.

-A review of the placement was scheduled for early January after a social worker said she could not approve the continuation of the adoption without further training and work by the Castles, but Leiland-James was killed before that could take place.
+A review of the placement was scheduled for early January after a social worker said she could not approve the continuation of the adoption without further training for the Castles, but Leiland-James was killed before that.

 Prosecutor Rachel Faux said Laura Castle's "lack of candour" about using physical chastisement was an aggravating feature as, had the council known of her views, Leiland-James "would never have been placed with her".